 BREADFRUIT: NATURE’S BOUNTY (WITH ADDED MUTINY)

 Capt.
 William Bligh achieved fame for all the wrong reasons.
 Despite a distinguished and wide-ranging seafaring career he is widely remembered for just two things: (1) The Bounty and (2) Mutiny On.
-In 1787, he was dispatched to Tahiti to collect specimens of breadfruit (a fruit of the Pacific islands, in particular Polynesia) to help provide food for the British colonies in the West Indies.
+In 1787, he was dispatched to Tahiti to collect specimens of BREADFRUIT (a fruit of the Pacific islands, in particular Polynesia) to help provide food for the British colonies in the West Indies.
 To be clear, the breadfruit was intended to be a basic and cheap staple food not just for settlers but also for the indigenous population.
+I think we can all guess the status of the latter at that time.

 Capt.
-Bligh’s Bounty crew unfortunately mutinied – possibly to do with the amount of water the breadfruit required compared to their own meagre rations – and threw overboard the hundreds of breadfruit plants that were in transit.
-Then they set Bligh with his loyal officers and crew adrift… He was later court-martialled but cleared of culpability for the mutiny.
+Bligh’s Bounty crew unfortunately mutinied – possibly to do with the amount of water the breadfruit required in transit, compared to their own meagre rations.
+So they threw overboard the hundreds of breadfruit plants that were in transit.
+Then they set Bligh with his loyal officers and crew adrift… He was later court-martialled but cleared of culpability for provoking a mutiny by his conduct.

 This isn’t the place for a disquisition on the Mutiny.
 You can read all about it HERE.
 Or better still, watch one of the rollicking all-star-cast films based loosely on the episode for a careful and accurate historical record of the events that will buckle your swash…

-The most famous breadfruit tree in all Abaco is to be found in Hope Town (Elbow Cay).
-I can do no better than display the notice that proudly proclaims the historic significance of the tree; and of course the tree itself.
+The most famous breadfruit tree in all Abaco is to be found in Hope Town, on Elbow Cay.
+I can do no better than display the notice that proudly proclaims the historic significance of the tree and its eponymous fruit.

 Unusually for a fruit plant, a true breadfruit Artocarpus altilis does not produce seeds.
 It is propagated by removing the suckers that grow at at the base of the tree.